hsavit1/hsavit1.github.io/Index.md

         - How do I think like a functional programmer?
 [Link](https://www.quora.com/How-can-I-learn-to-think-like-a-functional-programmer)

+#**Automata Theory and Formal Languages Posts**
+- Links
+    - Course Notes: Formal Languages and Automata Theory [Link](http://www.ics.uci.edu/~goodrich/teach/cs162/notes/)
+- Posts
+    - What is a Context Free Grammar?
+(CFG) [Link](https://www.cs.rochester.edu/~nelson/courses/csc_173/grammars/cfg.html)
+    - What is a Turing Machine?
+[Link](http://www.alanturing.net/turing_archive/pages/reference%20articles/what%20is%20a%20turing%20machine.html)
+    - Turing Machine vs a Pushdown Automata [Link](https://www.quora.com/Inituitively-how-much-more-powerful-is-a-Turing-machine-when-compared-to-a-pushdown-automaton)
+    - What is Automata Theory used for?
+[Link](https://www.quora.com/What-is-automata-theory-used-for)
+    - Which statement is true: "all regular languages are finite" or "all finite languages are regular"?
+[Link](https://www.quora.com/Which-statement-is-true-all-regular-languages-are-finite-or-all-finite-languages-are-regular)
+    - What is the difference between a finite-state machine and a Turing machine?
+[Link](https://www.quora.com/What-is-the-difference-between-a-finite-state-machine-and-a-Turing-machine)
+    - What is the use of studying "Automata Theory and Formal Language" in Computer Science?
+[Link](https://www.quora.com/What-is-the-use-of-studying-Automata-Theory-and-Formal-Language-in-Computer-Science)

 #**Programming Pitfalls and AntiPatterns**
 - Posts
     - What is Buffer Overflow?
 [Link](https://en.wikipedia.org/wiki/Buffer_overflow)